atlassian-labs/compiled/packages/eslint-plugin/src/rules/jsx-pragma/README.md

 # `jsx-pragma`

-Ensure that the Compiled JSX pragma is set when using the `css` or `xcss` prop.
+Ensure that the Compiled JSX pragma is set when using the `css` prop.

 A JSX pragma is a comment that declares where to import the JSX namespace from.
 It looks like one of the following: